CCL/Mellon Foundation Seminar in Curatorial Practice

 About the Seminar

 The CCL/Mellon Seminar in Curatorial Practice provides art history Ph.D. students in all fields of specialty with an in-depth introduction to working in museums.
 The two-week intensive combines exhibition and collection tours, conversations with curators and cultural leaders, and group exercises at New York City institutions.
-With support from a grant from The Andrew W. Mellon Foundation, the Seminar provides a critical training opportunity for emerging curatorial professionals.
+With support from a grant from the Mellon Foundation, the Seminar provides a critical training opportunity for emerging curatorial professionals.
 Twelve to fifteen students annually receive the extraordinary opportunity to observe, analyze, and engage in the critical responsibilities of museums through a range of institutional contexts.

 Eligibility